 Tips for story activities

 Reading a story with children for enjoyment is a great bonding and educational activity in itself.
 But did you know, you can do simple activities that extend the experience of the story for your children and enhance their learning?
 Here are some tips to help you do this.
 Try out one tip at a time.
 See which ones work best for you and your children.

 Tips for choosing books

 Most of us need a little help when we start reading with children for the first time.
-Here are some tips to help make it satisfying for all involved - it's all about having fun, asking questions and consistency.
-See which ones work best for you and your children...
+Here are some tips to help make it satisfying for all involved.
+Try out one tip at a time.
+See which ones work best for you and your children.